 You can shift in or out of the Autostick® mode at any time without taking your foot off the accelerator pedal.
-When you wish to engage Autostick®, simply move the selector lever to the Right (D+) or Left (D-) while in the D (Drive) position.
+If you choose the Overdrive mode, the transmission will operate automatically, shifting between the five available gears.
+When you wish to engage Autostick®, simply move the selector lever to the Right or Left (D+/D-) while in the "D" (Drive) position.
 The transmission will remain in the current gear until an upshift or downshift is chosen.
-When you wish to disengage Autostick®, hold the selector lever to the right for at least one second.
-The transmission will now operate automatically, shifting between the five available gears.